SAP-docs/preview.developer.concur.com/src/api-guides/e-receipts-new.markdown

 4. If the user does not log in for **six months** the `refresh_token` will expire and the user’s partner account and SAP Concur account will be **de-linked**.
 To prevent this from happening, build a scheduled job that scans your database for expiration dates and refreshes tokens X days prior to expiration.
 Refer [Refreshing A Token API](https://developer.concur.com/api-reference/authentication/apidoc.html#refreshing-a-token-) for the post body description and example.

-* Watch this section of the video [SAP Concur Integration 3 of 5 ; API Tokens](https://youtu.be/ikCU1235QJA?t=300), which explains the difference between refresh and access tokens.
-* Watch [this section](https://youtu.be/ikCU1235QJA?t=440) of the video above to learn how to refresh the token.
+* Watch this section of the video [SAP Concur Integration 3 of 5 ; API Tokens](https://youtu.be/ikCU1235QJA?t=300), which explains the difference between refresh and access tokens and how to refresh the access token.

 ### Revoke Token